SonarSource/sonar-scanner-maven/develop.md

 *Note* that you have to run `mvn invoker:install` to debug the latest changes in your code!

 #### Integration Tests
-The Integration tests are located in `it-sonar-maven`.
+The Integration tests are located in `its`.
 Integration tests can be run with `mvn verify -Pits`.